-If you’re thinking about purchasing a Murphy bed but aren’t sure about the installation and bed building process, this step-by-step guide has you covered.
+If you're thinking about purchasing a Murphy bed but aren't sure about the installation and bed building process, this step-by-step guide has you covered.

-Unlike other Murphy beds on the market, the Lori Wall Bed has no mechanical aids for lifting and lowering the platform, making installation that much smoother — and safer because it doesn’t involve coiled springs.
+Unlike other Murphy beds on the market, the Lori Wall Bed has no mechanical aids for lifting and lowering the platform, making installation that much smoother — and safer – because it doesn't involve coiled springs.
 It's a mechanism-free solution that can be lifted and lowered by hand using your and your lifting partner's strength.

 Lori Wall Beds are also a great option if you're concerned about preserving your floors, baseboard, and molding because it doesn't have a lifting mechanism that needs to be anchored to the floor to create tension near the bed's base to lift the mattress.